japt-epj/HUNTeR/README.md

 To create an exercise, a name for the exercise, a question and four possible answers, with one marked as the correct one, need to be provided.
 At the moment, only multiple choice single answer type questions can be created.

 #### Exercise overview
-All existing exercises can be viewed or updated from here.
+All existing exercises can be viewed and updated from here.

 #### Create quiz
 To create a quiz, the quiz needs to be given a name.
 Previously created exercise can the be added to the quiz and mapped to a location on the map.

 #### Quiz overview
+All existing quizzes can be viewed from here.

+There is not currently an option to change to composition of a quiz.

+#### Create Execution

 ### Participant
 The participant part of the HUNTeR app is designed to be used on a mobile phone with a camera.